Tap Fiscal

 • E-commerce License: For online businesses and digital marketplaces

 • The business license issuance process at most Free Zones takes between 7 to 15 working days.
-Free Zones provide businesses with dual licensing options, which enable them to run their operations in Free Zone territory and mainland markets through specific regulatory frameworks.
+Free Zones provide businesses with dual licensing options which enable them to run their operations in Free Zone territory and mainland markets through specific regulatory frameworks.

-7. Lease Office Space (If Required)
+8. Lease Office Space (If Required)

-• Flexi-desk or Virtual Office
+• Flexi-desk or virtual office

 • Shared Office